-"...He was a frequent visitor to the University library and the Lecture Society."
+"...
+He was a frequent visitor to the University library and the Lecture Society."

-Interesting too is the recollection of Pal Petrovski, a young Hungarian worker employed at a garments factory in Paris, who attended gatherings of Russian emigre Social-Democrats.
+Interesting too is the recollection of Pal Petrovski, a young Hungarian worker, who attended gatherings of Russian emigre Social Democrats.
 He wrote:

 "I visited them for the first time in 1908.
-There were about thirty people, most of them workers, gathered in the premises of a club for Russian emigres.
+There were about thirty people, most of them workers, gathered in the premises of a club for Russian emigrés.
 They were sitting round a table listening carefully to a simply-dressed man with a gingery beard.